 The safety of our students, faculty, staff and visitors is our top priority.
 Numerous colleges and universities have had the unfortunate experience of active shooter incidents.
 NYSUPD takes this threat seriously and regularly trains with neighboring agencies in an active shooter response.
 Active Shooter Workshops and drills were offered in:

-Spring 2017 - one workshop and one drill located in the Humanities Building.
-Fall 2017 - one workshop and one drill located in the Dance Building.
+Spring and Fall 2019 - two workshops and one drill located in the Physical Education Building.
 The campus community can help the NYSUPD by reporting any person seen carrying a firearm on campus by calling (914) 251-6911.